simlei/bouncycryptool/README.md

 ## Trying it out

 You are now all set.
+You should see a "scala> " prompt waiting for you to give commands to the console.
 Unfortunately, the documentation comes to an ends for now (but not for long!)

-A few tips for poking around on your own:
+A few instructionary tips for poking around on your own:

 Try out the snippets in the welcome message first to get a feeling.
 Many important objects have got a ".help" member - type it in to get help :)